 Facility and Technical Data

-All events at Tucker Theatre are scheduled through the Production Manager for the Department of Theatre and Dance.
-Call 615-904-8230 between 8:30 a.m. and 4:00 p.m., Monday through Friday, or fill out the Use of Facility form and email directly to John.Underwood@mtsu.edu
+All events at Tucker Theatre are scheduled through the Director of Production and Technical Operations John.Underwood@mtsu.edu.
+Call 615-904-8230 between 8:30 a.m. and 4:00 p.m., Monday through Friday, or fill out the Use of Facility Form

 - Tucker Theatre is a proscenium style theatre with two side stages, orchestral pit and trap room.